-This course is for detectives, investigators, police officers, SWAT, fire marshals, fire & rescue, and other first responders who have minimal knowledge and/or experience operating UAS who would like to become a more fluent and proficient remote pilot.
+This course is for detectives, investigators, police officers, SWAT, fire marshals, fire & rescue, and other first responders who have minimal knowledge and/or experience operating UAS (unmanned aircraft systems) who would like to become a more fluent and proficient remote pilot.

 The purpose of our UAS Basic Maneuvering course is to educate law enforcement, fire & rescue, and other first responders on aviation law and regulations, flight mechanics, airspace, meteorology, pre- and post-flight operation, safety, and piloting skills.
 By the end of the course, each student will be able to determine if flight is permissible due to weather conditions, conduct pre- and post-flight protocol, as well as be fluent and proficient in performing basic maneuvering skills with their UAS – with VLOS and BVLOS.